 (v) Telegram.

-(i) MEMO is a reference made to a subordinate or to petitioner.
+(ii) LETTER is a reference made to an

 (v) TELEGRAM should be brief and intelligible.
 It should be accompanied by a post copy.